markpackham/HyperionReactExpressFaviTunesCapstoneProject/README.md

 It includes the following:

-- Axios is used for React to fetch data from Express
+- Axios is used for Express to fetch data from the iTunes Search API and for React to fetch data from Express and the iTunes Search Api
-- Bootstrap is used for modals and styling and included via the React Bootstrap UI library
+- Bootstrap is used for modals and styling alongside the React Bootstrap UI library
 - Concurrently so a simple "npm start" will install all modules and run the app at the same time
 - Cors is added to prevent issues with both frontend and backend running locally
 - Dotenv is used to store sensitive values to access the online database
 - DOMPurify is used to remove malicious code injections when dealing with forms
-- Express to run as the backend server
+- Express is there to run as the backend server & deal with middleware
 - Formik for form validation feedback
 - Jsonwebtoken to identify users and their access rights
-- MongoDB to store users, jwt tokens and items add by users to the fav media list
+- MongoDB to store users, jwt tokens and fav media items add by users to the fav media list
 - Mongoose to connect to Mongo DB
 - Nodemon to save the dev from having to constantly restart the server after changes
 - React is used for the frontend created via Vite
-- React Redux is used so the username can be seen sitewide in the navbar when a person logs in
+- React Redux is used so the username can be seen sitewide in the navbar when a person logs in & future state management purposes
 - React Router Dom for site navigation
 - Sweetalert2 for better looking alert messages
 - Yup for form validation checks